deborah1998/PA-5/README.md

 2. Write an algorithm for each function.
 This algorithm includes parameters, calculations, and returned values.
 This algorithm should include your personally designed question.
 3. Double check that you included all of the requirements, and appropriate error checking.

 *NOTE:* There are no aspects of this design/code that you can google how to solve.
-The only appropriate googling will be if you want to understand more about earthquake data.
+The only appropriate googling will be if you want to understand more about earthquake data, or are looking up a specific Python module.

 **DESIGN SUBMISSION: 11/16/16**
 Submit to GitHub: your algorithm for your program in designInitial.txt, following the format we've been using.